Veer Hamirji – Somnath ni Sakhate

 Veer Hamirji - Somnath ni Sakhate is a Gujarati film released on 25 May 2012.
 The film did not perform well at the Gujarati box office as it stayed in the cinema for just one week.
 However, it was shortlisted for Indian submissions for the Academy Award for Best International Feature Film(but lost to Barfi!), making it the first ever Gujarati film to do so.
 Following the shortlisting, the movie was rescheduled for a release in India, as well as in the United States in December 2012.

 Plot

 The story revolves around compositions of the poets Zaverchand Meghani, Kalapi, Jaymal Parmar and Dipakkumar Vyas.
-The movie is based on the historical story of the warrior Hamirji Gohil.
+The movie is based on the historical story of the warrior Hammir Ji Gohil.
 The movie shows the life of Gohil: fights, personal life, love and death.
-The movie centres on Gohil, who fought and sacrificed his life to save the Somnath Temple.
+The movie centres on Rajput warrior Gohil, who fought and sacrificed his life to save the Somnath Temple.
 There is a monument to his memory in front of the temple of Somanath in Veraval, Gujarat, which is shown at the end of the movie.